-Leonie has had leadership roles with the Future Paisley Partnership at Renfrewshire Council, Scottish Government, Creative Scotland and The Lighthouse, Scotland’s Centre for Architecture, Design and the City.
+Leonie has had a wide variety of leadership roles from the Future Paisley Partnership at Renfrewshire Council, Scottish Government, Creative Scotland and The Lighthouse, Scotland’s Centre for Architecture, Design and the City.

-She is also a trustee of the Edinburgh International Festival, a member of the Theophano Foundation’s Prize Advisory Council and an Honorary Professor of the University of Dundee.
+She is also a trustee of the Edinburgh International Festival, a Design Economy Ambassador for the Design Council, member of the Theophano Foundation’s Prize Advisory Council, and an Honorary Professor of Design at the University of Dundee’s Duncan of Jordanstone College of Art & Design.

 Graeme Cumming joined V&A Dundee in 2018 as Chief Operating Officer.
 Graeme leads on the museum’s strategic and corporate planning, and is responsible for setting sustainable budgets and monitoring performance.
 He also has oversight of commercial strategy, health and safety and HR.